-One of the positive things about a life in lockdown is the extra time we have for reading!
-And for the team at Contours Travel, books which indulge our passion for Latin American travel are the ultimate escape.
+For the team at Contours Travel, books that indulge our passion for Latin American travel are the ultimate escape.
 Both fiction and non-fiction can offer unique insights into the places we travel.
 From helping us to understand the history and culture, to sparking our curiosity about previously unknown places.
-Maybe you are planning your next adventure?
+Maybe you are planning your next adventure.
 Or simply looking for an exotic escape for your imagination?
 Whatever the reason, our top picks for the best travel books for Latin America are sure to fire your passion for travel.

 In Patagonia by Bruce Chatwin